U.S. demands Iran free seized ship, vows to protect Gulf oil lifeline

 Revolutionary Guards commander-in-chief Hossein Salami said Iran had adopted a defensive strategy but warned that “if our enemies make any mistakes .... our strategy can become an offensive one, “ Iranian media reported.

-In Paris, the French presidency said Macron had spoken to Russian President Vladimir Putin and Rouhani on Thursday.
-It gave no details on the Rouhani call, but after speaking to Putin, it said the two sides as members of the U.N.
-Security Council had a vital role in reducing tensions.

-France is trying to mediate between the United States and Iran to get a “pause” in the current escalation.

-Additional reporting by Tuqa Khalid in Dubai, Jonathan Saul in London; Writing by Michael Georgy and William Maclean; Editing by Jon Boyle, Angus MacSwan
+Additional reporting by Tuqa Khalid in Dubai, Jonathan Saul in London; writing by William Maclean and Alistair Bell; editing by Jon Boyle, Angus MacSwan and Cynthia Osterman